Lord of the World: Literature

 Frederick Rolfe's anti-Modernist satirical novel Hadrian VII inspired numerous aspects of Lord of the World, including the introductory first chapter.

-According to his biographer, Fr.
-Cyril Martindale, Mgr.
-Benson's depiction of the future was in many ways an inversion of the science fiction novels of H. G. Wells.
+According to his biographer, Cyril Martindale, Benson's depiction of the future was in many ways an inversion of the science fiction novels of H. G. Wells.
 Like many other Christians of the era, Benson was sickened by Wells' belief that Atheism, Marxism, World Government, and Eugenics would lead to an earthly utopia.
 Due to his depiction of a Wellsian future as a murderous global police state, Benson's novel has been called one of the first modern works of dystopian science fiction.

 History

-A further source of inspiration was Mgr.
-Benson's interest in history.
+A further source of inspiration was Benson's interest in history.

-Fr.
-Percy Franklin's constant fear of arrest while carrying out his priestly ministry in London is inspired by Mgr.
-Benson's research into the aftermath of the English Reformation—indeed, Benson would later write a historical novel, Come Rack!
+Percy Franklin's constant fear of arrest while carrying out his priestly ministry in London is inspired by Benson's research into the aftermath of the English Reformation—indeed, Benson would later write a historical novel, Come Rack!
 Come Rope!
 (1912), set during that time.
-Fr.
-Franklin's suspicion that Fr.
-Francis may have become a police informant and his belief that Mrs. Brand's request for a priest is a trap to ensnare him are reminiscent of the tactics used by Elizabethan Era priest hunters like Sir Richard Topcliffe.
+Franklin's suspicion that Francis may have become a police informant and his belief that Mrs. Brand's request for a priest is a trap to ensnare him are reminiscent of the tactics used by Elizabethan Era priest hunters like Sir Richard Topcliffe.